samthecodingman/attr-item-behavior/README.md

 At this time, all public properties of the `attrItem` object will be reflected to this element (a public property is one not prefixed with an underscore).
-If the propery has no definition, it will be defined as one that notifies and is reflected as an attribute on this element.
+If the property has no definition, it will be defined as one that notifies and is reflected as an attribute on this element.

 **Dependencies:** This element is only dependent on Polymer itself when deployed.